 - 1. Students who are registered with CSA at the time of making the complaint. - 2.
 Complaints made within 30 working days of ceasing to be a registered student. - 3.
 A number of students who have a common complaint.
 Students may make a collective complaint provided that one student identifies him/herself to act as a spoke person - 4.
 Where a third party makes a complaint on behalf of a student, the student's consent will be required in writing.
-All correspondence will be sent to the student as well as their representative unless otherwise agreed. - Anonymous complaints may not be considered unless there are evidence-based reasons to do so.
+All correspondence will be sent to the student as well as their representative unless otherwise agreed. - Anonymous complaints may not be considered unless there are evidence-based reasons to do so, other than in the case where harassment or sexual misconduct incidents are being reported..
 Raising a concern anonymously could delay investigation and communication of the outcome. - 6.
 Staff employed by CSA and other stakeholders including employers.